Lou Silver

-Louis Grant Silver (Hebrew: לו סילבר; born November 27, 1953) is an American-Israeli businessperson, attorney, and former professional basketball player.
+Louis Grant Silver (Hebrew: לו סילבר; born November 27, 1953) is an American-Israeli businessman, attorney, and former professional basketball player.
 He played in the Israeli Basketball Premier League.
 Silver received his A.B. from Harvard College in 1975, his LL.B. from Tel Aviv University's School of Law, and his LL.M. from New York University School of Law.

 Early life

 Silver was raised in Merrick, New York.
 He attended Sanford H. Calhoun High School.

 Basketball playing career

 During his basketball playing career, the 2.03 m tall Silver, played at the small forward and power forward positions.
 He was considered to be an "all-around" player.

 College career

 Silver played college basketball at Harvard College ('75), with the Harvard Crimson.
 In 1973-74 he averaged 10.1 rebounds and 16.2 points per game, had the fifth-highest scoring average in the Ivy League, and was First Team All Ivy League.
 Silver served as the team co-captain, during his final year at Harvard College.
 He also received a number of accolades, while attending, and playing for Harvard College, including being selected to the All-Ivy League Team, and Division honors.
 He was named 1974-75 All-Ivy second team and National Association of Basketball Coaches All-District second team, after finishing fifth in Ivy League rebounding with a 9.2 average, while averaging 16.1 points per game and shooting .835 from the free throw line.